aryaman1802/dsa/README.md

 # DSA (Data Structures and Algorithms)

-This repository will contain problems and solutions to various data structures and algorithms.
+This repository will contain problems and solutions to various data structure and algorithm problems.

 <br>